(c) 2024 PillSync.com

 Risk Summary

 There are no adequate and well-controlled studies of vonoprazan in pregnant women.
-Available data from pharmacovigilance reports with vonoprazan-containing products use in pregnant women are not sufficient to evaluate for a drug-associated risk for major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
+Available data from pharmacovigilance reports with vonoprazan-containing products used in pregnant women are not sufficient to evaluate for a drug-associated risk for major birth defects, miscarriage, or other adverse maternal or fetal outcomes.

-In pregnant rats, no adverse effects were noted after oral administration of vonoprazan during organogenesis at approximately 27-times the maximum recommended human dose (MRHD) based on AUC exposure comparisons.
+In pregnant rats, no adverse effects were noted after oral administration of vonoprazan during organogenesis at approximately 27-times the maximum recommended human dose (MRHD), based on AUC exposure comparisons.

-The estimated background risks of major birth defects and miscarriage for the indicated population are unknown.
+The background risks of major birth defects and miscarriage for the indicated population are unknown.
 All pregnancies have a background risk of birth defects, loss, or other adverse outcomes.
 In the United States general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

 Report pregnancies to the Phathom Pharmaceuticals, Inc. Adverse Event reporting line at 1-888-775-7428.